Gavin1937/WallpaperChanger/README.md

     * **Alt + 3** - Move selected Wallpaper to **Portrait Wallpaper Section**
   * **ImageEditor**
     * **Mouse Right Button Click** - Open operation menu
-    * **Arrow Keys** - Move Cropping Rectangle around the screen with speed of 1 pixel/frame, this feature is designed to help user on micro-adjusting.
+    * **Arrow Keys** - Move Cropping Rectangle around the screen with speed of 1 pixel/frame, this feature is designed to help user perform  micro-adjusting.

 ## Resources Used